Registration of EV Chargers

 EV charger owners, or Registered Responsible Persons (RRPs), must ensure that EV chargers are periodically inspected and maintained by qualified personnel.
 Inspection frequencies vary depending on where the EV chargers are installed (for fixed EV chargers) and/or used.
 Similar to installation and certification of EV chargers, periodic inspection and maintenance of EV chargers must be carried out by LEWs and charger equipment specialists.

 A list of LEWs can be found at via EMA’s website.
-A list of certified equipment specialists will also be published when ready at a later date.

 The frequency of inspection and maintenance required under the EVCA are as follows:

-Location Qualified Personnel Required Frequncy Required
+Location Qualified Personnel Required Frequency Required

 Restricted Access* Equipment Specialist Every 24 months